An excellent cashback card with no annual fee.

 |Minimum Age||18 years of age|

-A $0 p.a. annual fee is a great start: It means you’ll never feel pressured to use your card.
-The cash back you earn is all upside, and you can earn it at your own pace.
+A $0 annual fee is a great start: It means you won’t feel pressured to use your card.
+The cash back you earn is a bonus, rather than an obligation to get your money’s worth.
+You can earn it at your own pace.

-Luckily, the cash back earnings are pretty good too.
-You’ll get 3% on gas and 2% at grocery stores and wholesale clubs for your first $2,500 in spending each quarter and 1% afterward.
-On everything else you buy, you’ll earn a consistent 1% cash back.
-This creates a good mix of earnings, especially for everyday spending.
+Luckily, the cashback earnings are pretty good too.
+You’ll earn 3% cash back on gas and 2% at grocery stores and wholesale clubs for the first $2,500 in combined purchases each quarter — and then 1% after.
+All other purchases earn you a consistent 1% cash back.
+This makes for a good mix of earnings for everyday spending.

-- SIGNUP BONUS: Bonus cash.
-If you spend $500 in the first 90 days, you’ll receive a $150 online cash bonus.
+After you spend $500 on purchases in the first 90 days your account is open, you receive a $200 online cash bonus.

-- INTRO APR: For purchases and balance transfers.
-Get 0% APR for the first 12 statement closing dates on purchases and balance transfers.
+Get a 0% intro APR on purchases and balance transfers for the first 12 statement closing dates, reverting to 14.99% to 24.99% variable APR after.
 Make balance transfers within the first 60 days to qualify.

 You’ll also like …